-Kids wedding activities can be a life saver to help keep little hand busy, during a long and tiresome day for little ones.
+Kids wedding activities can be a life saver to help keep little hands busy, during a long and tiresome day.
 For many couples there’s a long-standing debate on whether or not to invite kids to the wedding.
 On the one hand, they’re an extension of family and friends and lets face it, they look absolutely adorable dressed up.
 On the other hand, they’re kids and kids tend to get bored and fussy.
 It’s really a matter of what works best for you, but if you do decide to invite the little ones you’ll want to keep them just as happy and entertained as the other guests.
 Here are some ideas on kids wedding activities to keep the kiddos busy, which in turn, may just keep your guests entertained as well!

 Kids Wedding Activities